frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 * The motors' have anywhere from 2 to 11 holes for mounting, but all are on a 2" diameter bolt circle (See below image).
 The holes are also 10-32 thread.

 <center><img src="\img\design-guide\stage1b\cimBoltCircle.webp" style="width:50%"></center>
-<center>*Mounting holes for CIM class motors are on a 2" diameter bolt circle.
-All of the holes are 1" away from the center of the motor.*</center>
+<figcaption>Mounting holes for CIM class motors are on a 2" diameter bolt circle.
+All of the holes are 1" away from the center of the motor.</figcaption>

 All of the exercises for this stage will use CIM class motors.